Monster Family 2

-Monster Family 2 (also known as Monster Family 2: Nobody's Perfect and released as Happy Family 2 in Germany) is a 2021 German-British computer animated horror comedy film directed and produced by Holger Tappe and written by David Safier.
-A sequel to the 2017 film Monster Family, the voice cast includes Emily Watson, Jason Isaacs, Nick Frost, Jessica Brown Findlay, Catherine Tate, Ethan Rouse (who all reprise their roles) and Emily Carey.
-The film was released direct-to-video in the UK as a Sky Cinema Original Film by the Sky Group on 22 October 2021, and was released in US cinemas by VivaKids on 15 October.
+Monster Family 2 (also known as Monster Family 2: Nobody's Perfect and released as Happy Family 2 in Germany) is a 2021 animated comedy horror film directed and produced by Holger Tappe, and written by David Safier.
+A sequel to the 2017 film Monster Family, the voice cast includes Emily Watson, Jason Isaacs, Nick Frost, Jessica Brown Findlay, Catherine Tate, Ethan Rouse (all reprising their roles) and Emily Carey.

+The film was released via video on demand in the UK as a Sky Cinema Original Film by the Sky Group on 22 October 2021, and was released in US cinemas by VivaKids a week earlier on 15 October.

 Plot

 A year after the previous events, the Wishbone family is struggling with its various shortcomings.
-Son Max is the shortest student in the 8th grade.
+Max, the son, is the shortest student in the 8th grade.
 All the classmates are at least a head taller, so they laugh at the clumsy fat man with glasses.
-His sister Faye is believes that all her friends are talented in something, but she is not.
-The mother Emma tries to help her children, but her advice is ignored at best and often irritates them.
+His sister Faye believes all her friends are talented in something, but she is not.
+The mother, Emma, tries to help her children, but her advice is ignored at best and often irritates them.
 Finally, the father Frank's happiness at his new job and calmer lifestyle is being ruined because his family is so unhappy.

-At the wedding of the witch Baba Yaga and the hunchbacked butler of Renfield (who have become part of the large Wishbone family as surrogate grandparents), the bride and groom are kidnapped shortly before they exchange oaths.
+At the wedding of the witch Baba Yaga and the hunchbacked butler Renfield (who have become part of the large Wishbone family as surrogate grandparents), the bride and groom are kidnapped shortly before they exchange oaths.
 The kidnapper is Mila Starr, the only daughter of a billionaire, scientific genius and philanthropist, couple Marlene and Maddox Starr.
 To save Baba Yaga and Renfield, Max intentionally uses Baba Yaga's magic to turn himself and his family into their monster forms again.
+Now the transformed Wishbone family must rescue Baba Yaga and Renfield from the Starr family while also encountering the Starr family's trapped monsters, including their old enemy Count Dracula.